storybookjs/marko/docs/addons/writing-addons.md

 - Retrieves a custom parameter from the stories.
 - Displays the parameter data in the panel.

-### Anatomy of an addon
+### Addon directory structure

-The addon we're about to build like other existing addons follows a common file and directory structure.
-Here's how the addon will look like when it's finished.
+We recommend a common addon file and directory structure for consistency.

 | Files/Directories | Description                       |